Localisation in Godot

 func _ready(): TranslationServer.set_locale("de")

 As you can see, localisation in Godot is useful and not to hard to implement.
-For more information or other interesting topics check out the following links:
+If you did find this post useful, let me know in the comments below.
+You may also be interested in my post about tips and tricks in Godot.
+Or about inputs in Godot, which I recently updated.
+For even more information or other interesting topics check out the overview or the following links:

 To learn more about the Godot Engine I can recommend Godot Engine Game Development Projects by Chris Bradfield.
 If you are interested, you can follow the affiliate link to also support this website.